SchneiderCode/PetaLibrary_Training/training.md

 > [!IMPORTANT]
 > In most cases, PetaLibrary allocation owners are principal investigators (PI).
 While student researchers may be listed as the owner of an allocation, we strongly advise against this.
-We recommend listing the student's advisor or the PI of the associated research project as the allocation's owner.
+If a student owner graduates, future changes to the allocation can become complicated.

 ---